-Metabones earlier this year released its Mark IV version of the Lens Mount Adapter.
+Metabones released its Mark IV version of the Lens Mount Adapter earlier this year.

 These adapters allow you to use your Canon or Nikon lenses on your Sony E mount bodies with full aperture control.

-The previous Mark III version of the adapter had a lot of problems with many Canon lenses.
-The new adapter has many new improvements to consider and a lot of new lenses added to its compatibility list.
+The previous Mark III version of the adapter had many problems with many Canon lenses.
+The new adapter has many new improvements, and many new lenses have been added to its compatibility list.

 List Of Some New Features

-– New bigger Inner hole is painted with a matte coating to cut down on any light reflections.
-A problem Tilt-Shift photographers were having.
+- A new, bigger Inner hole is painted with a matte coating to cut down on any light reflections—a problem Tilt-Shift photographers were having.

-– Better performance with the 32-bit processor allowing for more effective mode switching and power saving.
+- Better performance with the 32-bit processor allows more effective mode switching and saving power.

-– Tripod foot is detachable and compatible with Arca Swiss, Markins, Photo cam ball heads.
+- The tripod foot is detachable and compatible with Arca Swiss, Markins, and Photo cam ball heads.

 Note To Buyers

-I’ve had a lot of problems with my Metabones Mark III adapter since the day I got it.
+I’ve had many problems with my Metabones Mark III adapter since I got it.
 Random power-offs and lens compatibility issues.
-Hopefully, this new version addresses all these problems and I’ve heard a few photographers already praise the new performance.
+Hopefully, this new version will address all these problems, and I’ve heard a few photographers already praise the new performance.

-Although the adapter does have a 1-year warranty, you have to ship it to Hong Kong for service.
-From California that costs 35 dollars to ship it there and 35 to ship it back.
-So to get it serviced it will cost you 70 dollars.
-Not worth it on an adapter with a 300-400 dollar price tag.
+Although the adapter has a 1-year warranty, you must ship it to Hong Kong for service.
+It costs 35 dollars from California to ship it there and 35 dollars to ship it back.
+So, getting it serviced will cost you 70 dollars.
+It’s not worth it on an adapter with a 300-400 dollar price tag.

-When you get your adapter make sure it’s absolutely perfect before your 30-day Amazon return policy expires.
+When you get your adapter, ensure it’s perfect before your 30-day Amazon return policy expires.
 That was the mistake I made.
-I started shooting a web series with my camera immediately, then went out of town for a week knowing my adapter was having problems.
+I started shooting a web series with my camera immediately, then went out of town for a week, knowing my adapter was having problems.
 Don’t make this mistake.

 Sample Photos With The Metabones EF to E Lens Mount Adapter MKIII